-The smell, the taste, and medicinal purposes of herbs make them so unbelievably important to many cultures in this world.
-If you love them as much as we do, you probably want to grow herbs in your greenhouse.
+The smell, taste, and medicinal purposes of herbs make them so unbelievably important to many cultures in this world.
+If you love them as much as we do, you may wonder if you can grow herbs in your greenhouse.

+You absolutely can!
+Growing herbs in a greenhouse is easy and they are great companions to a lot of other plants.
 We value herbs for their fragrance, taste, and therapeutic benefits.
-Most of them are for cooking, manufacturing medicines, and even for pest control, not to mention its spiritual functions.
-The culinary and healing powers of various herbs have been recognized by nearly all populations and with varying customs.
+Most of them are for cooking, manufacturing medicines, and even for pest control, not to mention their spiritual functions.

 What is herbalism?

-Most prescriptions that are presently accessible to Western practitioners have a deep history as herbal treatments, including opium, digitalis, aspirin, quinine and more.
+Most prescriptions that are presently accessible to Western practitioners have a deep history as herbal treatments, including opium, digitalis, aspirin, quinine, and more.
 The constitutional situation of herbal ingredients varies from one nation to another.
-Make sure to ask for recommendations from doctors before adopting to herbal medicines.
+Make sure to ask for recommendations from doctors before adopting herbal medicines.

-We can see herbs almost everywhere.
-We sometimes take it for granted.
-Some are even confused for weeds like lemongrass because most of them need a little attention and easy to grow.
+We can see herbs almost everywhere and sometimes take them for granted.
+Some herbs, like lemongrass, are even confused for weeds because most of them require little attention and grow easily.
 It will give elegance, scent, and of course an overflowing essence in your kitchen.

 Benefits of herbs